 RV Office Ideas

 Okay, do you have your creative juices flowing yet?
-Are you thinking a bit differently about your RV desk?
-I hope so, because RV life does require a bit of flexibility.
+Are you thinking a bit differently about RV desks?
+I hope so because RV life does require a bit of flexibility.

 Now I want you to think about your RV office creatively.
-Do you actually NEED a dedicated office in your RV all the time, or are you willing to be flexible here too?
+Do you actually NEED a dedicated RV office conversion with an RV office chair, like this one?
+Or are you willing to be flexible here too?

-For example, if we were visiting an area of the country where it didn’t rain much, I would often set-up our Gazelle Screened in Tent and Tony would use it as his RV office for the week.
+For example, if we were visiting an area of the country where it didn’t rain much, I would often set-up our Gazelle Screened in Tent. and Tony would use it as his RV remote office for the week.

-Or, if we were camping in a National Park like we did in Rocky Mountain National Park, we would drive into the city of Estes Park where Tony and I would work from the library.
+Or, if we were camping in a National Park as we did in Rocky Mountain National Park, we would drive into the city of Estes Park where Tony and I would work from the library.
 Why?
-Well, because National Parks do not have much cell signal and we can’t get online inside the parks.
+Well, because National Parks do not have much cell signal, and we can’t get online inside the parks.

-Quick tip - cellular data.
+Quick tip – cellular data or Starlink.
 Oh, and this simple device will help with your cell signal.

 Beyond Your RV Office

-Now that you know how to set up your RV office, it’s time to think beyond working online from the road.
+Now that you know some great camper office ideas and camper desk ideas, it’s time to think beyond working online from the road.
 I have so many resources that might be able to help you out in your RV living journey.
 Check out these to get you started: